-Pending review by the appropriate department at Columbia, students whose secondary school work was in other national systems such as the French Baccalauréat may be granted credit in certain disciplines for sufficiently high scores.
+Pending review by the appropriate department at Columbia, students who complete secondary school work in other national systems, e.g. French Baccalauréat, may be granted credit in certain disciplines for sufficiently high scores.
 The appropriate transcript should be submitted to the Center for Student Advising, 403 Lerner.